vivekchn24/LendingClub-Loan-Data-Analysis-EDA-Project/README.md

    - Summarized key findings with visual charts
    - Business recommendations

+**Recommendations/Insights**

+1. Risk-Based Interest Adjustment
+Loans issued to customers with Grade B,C & D (especially sub-grades like B3, B5, C1, etc.) should be charged higher & medium interest rates or subjected to stricter terms, as these categories show a significantly higher default rate.

+2. Stricter Loan Approval for Employment History
+ Customers with employment length of 1, 7, or 10 years means experts show a higher likelihood of default.
+Employment verification and job stability analysis should be prioritized during approval.

+3. Defaulters Due for Specific Purposes
+Applicants seeking loans for "debt consolidation" purposes should be evaluated more carefully, as these purposes are common among defaulters.

+4. Home Ownership Analysis
+Borrowers with "Rent", "Mortgage",home ownership types are more likely to default.
+"Mortgage" holders appear more reliable and can be treated as lower risk.

+5. Verification Status Checks
+Even borrowers with "Verified" or "Not Verified" status have high default rates.
+This indicates that verification alone is not sufficient, and other risk indicators should be considered.

+6. Term-wise Risk Adjustment
+Loans with a 36-month term show a higher default rate.
+Consider applying more Strickly credit checks or insurance for these term loans.

+7. Time-Based Lending Strategy for Defaulters
+Most defaults occurred in 2011, particularly in the months of October,November and December.

+8. Bankruptcy Is Not the Only Indicator
+Most defaulters have “0 bankruptcies”, indicating that relying solely on bankruptcy history to judge credit risk is insufficient.

+9. Debt to Income Ratio
+Most defaulters have “”Medium debt ratio””, indicating that Normal dti ratio get higher defaulters.

+10. Most Common Purpose That Find In Defaulters
+Most defaulters Purpose is “”Debt-Consolidation””, indicating that Be Carefull Before Apply a loan for this Purpose.

 **📌 Disclaimer:**

 -This EDA project is created purely for learning and practice purposes; hence, I’ve shared only the PDF versions of the Jupyter Notebook and PowerPoint to maintain originality and avoid direct copy-paste.